 Highest Dynamic Range in the industry: 50 dB

-OTDR, Loss Test Set, and VFL in a single
+OTDR, Loss Test Set, and VFL in a single module

-Optical Spectrum Analyzer module with 10 GHz
+Optical Spectrum Analyzer module with 10 GHz channel resolution

 From the setup screen, the operator can quickly select one or all wavelengths to test, specify the file naming structure, and enter the fiber count for a given cable.
 Once set up, the OTDR acts as a ?task master? to perform the following functions:

 Select the wavelengths